 Theory of Change

-- Quality of past tutoring experiences is varied
+- Have limited time, and quality of past tutoring experiences may be varied

 …met with a powerful resource

-Volunteer time is one of the only resources available to high-poverty public schools not yet being fully leveraged.
-Community members are willing to help but have limited time to commit and need to know their efforts are making an impact.
-Heart’s activity-based, structured curriculum and on-site support enables all volunteers to be effective in delivering one-on-one instruction, with a commitment of just one hour per week and minimizes day-to-day work for school staff.
+Volunteer time is one of the only resources available to public schools that is not yet fully leveraged.
+Heart Tutoring connects students with one-on-one, volunteer-delivered tutoring during the school day, free of charge to families.
+Heart Tutoring’s activity-based, structured curriculum and on-site staff support enables volunteers be effective with a commitment of one hour per week and minimizes day-to-day work for school staff.